brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 disaggregation.

-The crucial step is this: super-1-2 must come to the realization that there exists some destination prefix that can be reached via other superspine routers, but not via super-1-2 itself.
+The crucial step is this: super-1-2 must come to the realization that there exists some destination prefix that can be reached via other superspine nodes, but not via super-1-2 itself.

 How does super-1-2 come to this realization?
 Well, this is where the inter-plane east-west links come into play.